Cyber Incident Response

 - How do you know if it actually provides the intended value?

 We can help design and facilitate an incident response tabletop session to help you improve your incident response program.
-Our team will provide consulting services to help you design, plan, and execute table top exercises to practice your information security incident response (IR) plan, help personnel understand their obligations and duties in the event of a security incident, and evaluate the IR plan’s robustness concerning communication, responsibilities, and governance.
+Our team will provide consulting services to help you design, plan, and execute table top exercises to practice your incident response (IR) plan, help personnel understand their obligations and duties in the event of a security incident, and evaluate the IR plan’s robustness concerning communication, responsibilities, and governance.
 The test will also include documentation of results and an after-test review to evaluate the test process, specific responses, successes, failures, and lessons learned.

 Instead of making assumptions and simply placing your incident response documentation on a shelf and hoping it is accurate, it’s better to test it with tabletop exercises designed to build continuous improvement into your incident response program before your next incident occurs.
 Designed correctly, tabletop exercises can help you determine how well your people, processes, and technologies are prepared for an incident.
 More importantly, these exercises allow you to improve that preparation over time.